Avg: 3.3 from 129 votes

 5) The Northwest Passage 5.5, 60.
 Step up and left off the belay into a giant, steep flake.
 Trend up back right above the flake passing a small tree to a larger tree below a bulge with a horizontal.

 6) The Low Beer Light Pitch 5.4, 180.
 Use the horizontal to clear the bulge.
 Trend slightly rightward avoiding a dirty water groove to the left.
 Double bolt anchor Installed in Oct 2021 by FA-er Chris Magness. [ PLEASE don’t use the tree, the ground around it is getting compacted and worn.]

 7) The Platinum Slab 5.5, 190.
 Follow a bulgy groove (pitch's 'crux') passing a white pine tree to your left, then up to an old ¼ bolt bolt and a new 3/8 bolt.
 Trend up and left passing a faint dike aiming for a white slab and another bolt.
 Belay at the double bolt anchor, installed in Oct 2021 by FA-er Chris MagnEd’s.

 8) The Top Out Pitch 5.3, 60.
 Climb easy rock straight up to the top.

 NOTE the bold text, some climbers climb off route in these areas.
 If you head straight up from the Open Book, you'll find jungle land.
 Likewise, if you head straight up from the belay at the end of that pitch, you'll also find jungle land (and an easier variation).
 If you veer off route in these areas, climbing is feasible at a moderate grade, expect some shwacking!

 Pitches 1-4 have fixed rappel stations and are set for rappel with two 60 M ropes.
-The upper pitches wander through Beginner's Easy terrain and with the anchors installed in 2021 you could rap off, but the terrain above P6 is so easy it's best to top out after the 4th pitch.
+The upper pitches wander through Beginner's Easy terrain and with the anchors installed in 2021 you could rap off, but the terrain above P6 is so easy it's best to top out.
 Lead with a 60, anything shorter and youre hosed.

 A two pitch, 5.10 variation now exists to pitches 6 and 7.
 See description in the route index: mountainproject.com/v/the-c…